ysaito2/blog/_posts/2021-10-06-AboutCommaAi.markdown

 &nbsp;

 Not to mention that robo-taxis are a horrible business model.
 A fleet of self-driving cars costing $100,000+ a pop picking up people going grocery shopping is **not a high margin business**.
-It also comes with a logistics nightmare of *excess* capacity for majority of the day and *lack* of capacity during peak hours, leading to terrible user experience while bleeding money (its time to build the giga-garage!).
+It also comes with a logistics nightmare of *excess* capacity for majority of the day and *lack* of capacity during peak hours, leading to terrible user experience while bleeding money.
 Even if they solve full-self driving, robo-taxi businesses still have massive technical challenges to overcome until they start generating revenue.
 Then, they need to recover their R/D costs *spanning up to and beyond a decade*, until they can finally start investing their profits to scale their business.
 Its a really long pathway to achieve zero fatalities on the road.
 Tesla and comma just don't have to deal with these problems.

 &nbsp;